celo-org/celo-monorepo/packages/docs/developer-resources/integrations/listings.md

 A general overview of integrations that would be relevant to you listing Celo Platform are shown [here](https://docs.celo.org/developer-guide/overview/integrations/general).

-For more specific use-cases for exchanges, please checkout the [Custody Integration Guide](https://docs.celo.org/developer-guide/overview/integrations/custody) as well.
+For more specific use-cases for exchanges, please checkout the [Custody and Exchange Integration Guide](https://docs.celo.org/developer-guide/overview/integrations/custody) as well.

 ## Important Information
 ### Celo Native Asset and Celo Dollar